 The Danakil Depression is one of the hottest, lowest and driest places on Earth.
 It’s so extreme that life has been found in pure acid here.
 Temperatures regularly reach 45°C (113°F) and seas of molten magma ooze just beneath the crust’s surface.
 Sensibly, the hike to Erta Ale starts after dark to avoid the suffocating heat of the day.

 The pace is faster than is comfortable, but after years of practice as Peter’s weaker hiking partner, I’m well used to venturing outside my comfort zone.
 We trudge on, bookended by Haftu at the front and our man with a gun behind.
-At one point, I catch the latter’s laboured breathing and am comforted that it’s not only I that is struggling.
+At one point, I catch the latter’s laboured breathing and am comforted that it’s not only I who is struggling.

 We pause briefly at camp.
 The heat isn’t as oppressive as I had feared and the ‘hike to hell’ was less hard than, say, hiking Matavanu Crater in Samoa, which had me in tears by the end.

 We soldier on and carefully navigate the last 15 minutes to the edge of Erta Ale.
 There, in all its glory, lies the world’s longest-existing lava lake.
 It is everything I envisioned: livid, fearsome, incandescent.
-The lava blisters and explodes, making us screech in wonder.
+The lava blisters and explodes, making us yawp in wonder.